Cong hails HC dismissal of Kerala govt plea against CBI probe into killing of 2 party workers | Headlines

 Cong hails HC dismissal of Kerala govt plea against CBI probe into killing of 2 party workers

-The Congress on Tuesday welcomed the Kerala High Court judgment upholding a single-judge bench's order for a CBI probe into the killing of two Youth Congress workers allegedly by CPI(M) activists in Kasaragod last year.
+The Congress on Tuesday welcomed the Kerala High Court judgement upholding a single judge bench's order for a CBI probe into the killing of two Youth Congress workers allegedly by CPI(M) activists in Kasaragod last year.
 Hailing the court order dismissing a state government plea against the CBI inquiry, Kerala Pradesh Congress Committee (KPCC) chief Mullappally Ramachandran said the Left "spent lakhs of rupees to save the culprits" but the High Court has decided to handover the case to the central investigating agency.

 "The Kerala government spent lakhs and brought in senior advocates to stop the probe into the matter.
 This was the situation in all other political cases.
 But this time the High Court has decided to bring in the CBI.
 We welcome it," Ramachandran told the media here.